Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes

-We introduce interpretability into box predictions in DISCO, aiming to enhance the robustness of detectors with a better NMS \cite{he2019bounding}.
-This is implemented by estimating the confidence of each border of the predicted bounding boxes with the variance of the modeled distribution as its supervision, because the variance can measure the possibility of potential locations of objects in a border-wise manner.
-For an intuitive understanding, some qualitative results are represented in Figure~\ref{fig:interpretability}.
-For a predicted border that deviates largely from the real one, the detector trained with DISCO could estimate relatively large variance, indicating low confidence for this prediction.
-Such a crucial property also reflects the practicability of DISCO in realistic scenarios.
+\textbf{Interpretability with Confidence Estimation.} We introduce interpretability into box predictions in DISCO, aiming to enhance the robustness of detectors.
+The term "interpretability" is used to convey that our box predictions are interpretable, which is also adopted in \cite{he2019bounding}.
+This is implemented by estimating the confidence of each border of the predicted bounding boxes with the variance of the modeled distribution as its supervision (see Figure~\ref{fig:localization}(b)).
+For a predicted border that deviates largely from the real one, DISCO could estimate a relatively large variance, indicating low confidence for this prediction.
+Such a crucial property enhances the practicability of DISCO in realistic scenarios.